-Young athletes commonly present with this type of groin pain described as a 'sportsman's hernia'.
+Young athletes both elite and amateur commonly present with this type of groin pain described as a sportsmans hernia.
 It is especially common among football, hockey, rugby, fast bowlers in cricket players and runners, with a twisting action causing particular strain and discomfort.
 Simple walking does not usually bring on the pain, but excessive straining or stretching does exacerbate the symptoms.
 Various scans have been used to try and diagnose this condition, magnetic (MR) scans are often performed to try and detect a possible hernia or muscle rupture but are generally used to exclude other injuries such as:

 How does it present?

 Sportsmans hernia present with persistent groin pain usually associated with physical activity makes, with rest relieving the pain.
 There is usually no hernia associated with this condition.